christofjans/christofjans/README.md

 I am a software developer.
-Some of the things I'm interested in:
+Here are some of the things I'm interested in:

 * C#
 * ASP.NET